-Building or running an Application or a Test Suite with MMM requires a Platform.
+Building or running a Test Suite on an application module requires a MicroEJ Platform.

-There are 4 different ways to provide a Platform for a module project:
+There are 4 different ways to provide a MicroEJ Platform for a module project:

-- Set the build option platform-loader.target.platform.file to the path of a Platform file (.zip, .jpf or .vde). - Set the build option platform-loader.target.platform.dir to the path of the source folder of an already imported Source Platform. - Declare a module dependency with the conf platform:
+- Set the build option platform-loader.target.platform.file to the path of a MicroEJ Platform file (.zip , .jpf or .vde). - Set the build option platform-loader.target.platform.dir to the path of the source folder of an already imported Source Platform. - Declare a module dependency with the conf platform: